gruntwork-io/docs/docs/pipelines/overview/configuration.md

 In this example, the `all` AWS accounts block is defined in a file named `aws_accounts.yml` within the `.gruntwork` directory.
 The `all` AWS accounts block references an external file located at `aws/accounts.yml` that contains the definitions of AWS accounts.

 DevOps Foundations customers may be familiar with the `accounts.yml` file as a file that is used by Account Factory to define the configurations of AWS accounts.
-In an effort to reduce the burden of migrating to the new configuration system, Pipelines uses the same schema for the `accounts.yml` file as Account Factory.
-This means that the `accounts.yml` file that is used by Account Factory can be used by the `aws_accounts` block without modification.
+Pipelines uses the same schema for the `accounts.yml` file as Account Factory.
+Consequently, the `accounts.yml` file that is used by Account Factory can be used by the `aws_accounts` block without modification.

 The expected schema for the `accounts.yml` file is as follows: